 Jude is a founder Director of LG Futures and a CIPFA qualified accountant.
 Prior to establishing LG Futures, Jude led CIPFA's Financial Management Consultancy.
 Jude has also worked at Birmingham CC as Chief Accountant, with responsibility for revenue/capital budget planning, and as Principal Accountant at Leicester CC.

 Jude leads LG Futures' work with central government; in particular, this has involved assessing the financial impact of government policies.
-This has included a number of high profile projects commissioned by the DH, DCLG, DEFRA, DfE and DWP, working closely with local authorities, including recent work for DH to review and develop new adult social care funding formulae.
+This has included a number of high profile projects commissioned by the DHSC, MHCLG, DfE, DEFRA and DWP, working closely with local authorities, including recent work for DHSC and MHCLG/DfE to review and develop new adult and children’s social care funding formulae.

-Lee is a national expert on funding and the business rates retention system and is responsible for LG Futures' Medium Term Revenue Resource Model subscription, which provides continuously updated five-year forecasts to over 120 individual authorities on an ongoing basis.
-Lee is currently working with a number of authorities to provide financial support in relation to potential local government reorganisation.
+Lee is a national expert on local government funding and the business rates retention system and is responsible for LG Futures' Medium Term Revenue Resource model, which provides continuously updated five-year forecasts to over 120 individual authorities on an ongoing basis.

 Ian is a CIPFA qualified accountant who has designed, developed and provided training for groups of finance professionals, elected members and service managers.
 As well as designing LG Futures' portfolio of standard training seminars, Ian specialises in the design and delivery of bespoke finance training, specifically tailored to clients' individual systems and processes.